Welcome to Teaching with Zoom!

 What do I need to have in place before I get started?

 Start the class meeting and check your video view.
 Always have lights in front of you to illumine your face.
 Be sure that you offer a calm background that does not distract from your lecture delivery.
-Move the water/coffee cup away from your computer keyboard.
-No need to learn the obvious disaster the hard way!
+To avoid disaster, move your water or coffee cup away from your computer keyboard.
 Open the screens that you intend to share during the class so you are ready to go.

 In the online remote world we rely on our voices for hours at a time and may inadvertently strain to make a point.
 Even though these seem like they would be easier on our voices than lecturing in big classrooms, you may have noticed that you are struggling with hoarseness, strain, or discomfort.